‘What to do?’: Fear, confusion in Gaza after Israeli evacuation order

 “What about UN shelters?
 We’re talking about civilians.
 Suddenly that doesn’t even matter?” he told AP.

-Ian Parmeter, former Australian ambassador to Lebanon, told Al Jazeera that Israel “is under no illusions” that 1 million people can simply move within 24 hours.
+Ian Parmeter, former Australian ambassador to Lebanon, told Al Jazeera that Israel “is under no illusions” that one million people can simply move within 24 hours.

 “It’s simply warning that they’re coming in.”

-In its statement to civilians in Gaza, the Israeli military said the evacuation was for their own “safety” as it that it planned to “operate significantly in Gaza City” in the coming days.
+In its statement to civilians in Gaza, the Israeli military said the evacuation was for their own “safety” as it planned to “operate significantly in Gaza City” in the coming days.

 “You will be able to return to Gaza City only when another announcement permitting it is made.
 Do not approach the area of the security fence with the State of Israel,” it added in a statement.

-But the head of Hamas’s political and international relations bureau, Basem Naim, told Al Jazeera that Palestinians had “two options: To defeat this occupation or to die in our homes.”
+But the head of Hamas’s political and international relations bureau, Basem Naim, told Al Jazeera that Palestinians had “two options: to defeat this occupation or to die in our homes”.

 He added: “We are not going to leave.
 We are not ready to repeat the Nakba again.”